GerritErpenstein/ionic2-custom-icons/README.md

 Description
 ------------------

-The *gulp* plugin allows creating icon fonts from a given set of SVG vector images during the app's build phase.
-Internally the plugin uses the great libraries [gulp-iconfont](https://github.com/nfroidure/gulp-iconfont) (by *Nicolas Froidure*) to generate the SVG/*TTF/EOT/WOFF/WOFF2* fonts and [gulp-iconfont-scss](https://github.com/nfroidure/gulp-iconfont-scss) (by *Thomas Jaggi* and *Nicolas Froidure*) to create *Sass* stylesheets from those generated fonts.
+The *npm-script* allows creating icon fonts from a given set of SVG vector images during the app's build phase.
+Internally the *npm-script* uses [gulp](http://gulpjs.com/) and the awesome libraries [gulp-iconfont](https://github.com/nfroidure/gulp-iconfont) (by *Nicolas Froidure*) to generate the SVG/*TTF/EOT/WOFF/WOFF2* fonts and [gulp-iconfont-scss](https://github.com/nfroidure/gulp-iconfont-scss) (by *Thomas Jaggi* and *Nicolas Froidure*) to create *Sass* stylesheets from those generated fonts.

 The *Angular 2* directive **CustomIcon** provides a convenient way to embed the previously generated icon fonts in an *Ionic 2* app by simply adding a component to the HTML template.
 See the following example:
 ```html